ansible-collections/dellemc.os9/roles/os9_snmp/README.md

 SNMP role
 =========

 This role facilitates the configuration of global SNMP attributes.
 It supports the configuration of SNMP server attributes including users, group, community, location, and traps.
-This role is abstracted for Dell EMC platforms running OS9
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC OS9.

-The SNMP role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in OS connection variables .
+The SNMP role requires an SSH connection for connectivity to a Dell EMC OS9 device.
+You can use any of the built-in OS connection variables.

 Role variables
 --------------

-- Role is abstracted using the *ansible_network_os* variable that can take dellemc.os9.os9 as a value
+- Role is abstracted using the `ansible_network_os` variable that can take `dellemc.os9.os9` as the value
-- If *os9_cfg_generate* is set to true, the variable generates the role configuration commands in a file
+- If `os9_cfg_generate` is set to true, the variable generates the role configuration commands in a file
 - Any role variable with a corresponding state variable set to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
 - Variables and values are case-sensitive